Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Open Remote Desktop, Add PC, and then paste the Public IP Address into the PC Name.
+The next step is to open Remote Desktop, and login to the osticket-vm.
+Next add PC, and then paste osticket-vm Public IP Address into the PC Name.
 I will be naming the Virtual Machine osTicket.
 Select Add.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)